 Back in the day, root canals were almost considered a dirty word due to the unwanted association with extreme pain.
 In today’s world, a root canal can be painless and a great way to go, especially if you want to hang on to that pearly white.

-Call us today for more information on our root canal process or to make an appointment for a consultation!
+Call our dental practice in Boise today for more information on our root canal process or to make an appointment for a consultation!